AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/enable-profiles.md

 With Real-time Customer Profile, you can see a holistic view of each individual customer that combines data from multiple channels, including online, offline, CRM, and third-party data.
 Profile allows you to consolidate your disparate customer data into a unified view offering an actionable, timestamped account of every customer interaction.

 As amazing as all that sounds, you don't need to activate *all of your data* for profile.
 In fact, you should only enable the data you need for activation use cases.
 Enable data that you want to use for marketing use cases, call center integrations, and so on, where you need fast access to a robust customer profile.
-If you are  uploading data just for analysis, it shouldn't be enabled for profile.
+If you are  uploading data only for analysis, it probably shouldn't be enabled for profile.

+There are important [guardrails for Real-time Customer Profile data ](https://experienceleague.adobe.com/docs/experience-platform/profile/guardrails.html?lang=en) which you should review when deciding which of your own data you should enable for profile.

 <!--is this accurate.
 Are there other considerations to point out? -->

 **Data Architects** will need to enable Real-time Customer Profile outside of this tutorial.